Javascript Menu by Deluxe-Menu.com

 Detailed Map

 Our parish priest, Archpriest James Carles, serves here in a voluntary capacity.
-He has secular employment on two days per week and is presently undertaking full-time tertiary study.
+He has part-time secular employment during the week and is presently undertaking full-time tertiary study.
 In addition to our parish, he has responsibility for Saint Nicholas Russian Orthodox Church in Newcastle and Saint Symeon of Verkhoturye Orthodox Mission on the New South Wales Mid North Coast.
-During study periods (in 2024, 19 February-15 June and 22 July-16 November) his pastoral availability is strictly limited to scheduled services in the three communities; individual “needs” that arise in connection with these scheduled services (e.g. confessions, molebens, and memorial services); essential parish administrative tasks; and end-of-life care and funerals.
+During study periods (in 2025, 17 February-12 July and 21 July-15 November) his pastoral availability is strictly limited to scheduled services in the three communities; individual “needs” that arise in connection with these scheduled services (e.g. confessions, molebens, and memorial services); essential parish administrative tasks; and end-of-life care and funerals.
 Father James is available to talk after Divine Liturgy on the Sundays when we have a service.
 He can also be contacted by email.

 Our parish is a small one that relies on community support and the voluntary service of our clergy to make ends meet.
 If you find this website to be of interest or of assistance, please consider helping us.
 Donations may be made directly to our bank account: